The Flash listened as Arsenal talked about his recent activities.

 The Flash cut in, “Chase?
 Any relation to the D.A.
 Nightwing worked with?
 Adrian Chase?”

 Cherie Chase nodded.
 “He’s my brother-in-law.
 Danny is my son.
-He’s eleven years old, and he’s a bright boy, gifted, even.
+He’s fourteen years old, and he’s a bright boy, gifted, even.
 Well, he knows his father and I are often away due to our work.
 My husband is also in law enforcement.
 Danny gets resentful at being left behind.
 He’s run away.”

 Cyborg said, “I know a good shelter.
 I ran away a couple times when I was a kid.
 I’ll make a call and see if he’s turned up there.
 They have connections and know their business well.
 Helping kids is what they do best.”
 He exited as Cherie smiled gratefully.